chinime/chinime/README.md

  Hi, I’m Chinmoy Biswas.
- I’m currently a sophomore at BUET, pursuing EEE and I’m interested in Maths, Computer Science, Electronics and Physics.
+ I’m currently a junior at BUET, pursuing EEE and
+ I’m interested in Maths, Computer Science, Electronics and Physics.